Modernize Law Restricting Coordinated Care (“Stark Law”)

 These prohibitions stifle innovative delivery of care because they inhibit physician practices from incentivizing their physicians to deliver care more effectively to patients.
 Congress recognized this long ago when it allowed CMS to waive the self-referral and anti- kickback provisions for accountable care organizations.
 In addition, technical violations can trigger treble damages because of the strict liability standard.

-Clinical urologists urge support for the “The Medicare Care Coordination Improvement Act of 2017”, legislation that, in part:
+Clinical urologists urge support for legislation that modernizes the Medicare referral law based on the following principles (e.g. H.R.
+4206, Medicare Care Coordination Improvement Act of 2017):

 - Provides CMS the same authority to waive the Stark and Anti-kickback laws as was provided to Accountable Care Organizations in the Affordable Care Act;